bazelbuild/rules_rust/COMPATIBILITY.md

 ## What is a compatibility breaking change?

-A backwards compatible change has the property that a build that is green, correct, is using stable APIs of `rules_rust,` and is using a supported version of Bazel before the change is still green and correct after the change.
+A backwards compatible change has the property that a build that is green, correct, is using stable APIs of `rules_rust`, and is using a supported version of Bazel before the change is still green and correct after the change.
 In practice it means that users should not have to modify their project source files, their `BUILD` files, their `bzl` files, their `rust_toolchain`